ScaledMarkets/dabl/README.md

 # Binary Download

-Binaries of the compiler JAR file can be found [here](https://github.com/Scaled-Markets/dabl/releases).
+Binaries of the compiler JAR file and Javadocs can be found [here](https://github.com/Scaled-Markets/dabl/releases).